-4 Secret treasures of the National Park System for your family to discover
+4 Secret treasures of the National Park Service for your family to discover

-Like a younger child overshadowed by his big brother, national monuments rarely grab the attention or attendance records of national parks like the Great Smoky Mountains or Grand Canyon.
+National monuments rarely grab the attention or attendance records of national parks like the Great Smoky Mountains or Grand Canyon.
 That’s exactly why savvy families should seek them out.
 Unspoiled and uncrowded, national monuments are worth a stop along the way.
-As my family has discovered, these gems even can outshine their national park siblings.
+As my family has discovered, these gems even can outshine their national park cousins.